karimelhage/Toronto_Bikeshare_Analysis/README.md

 The network expansion seems warranted due to the rapid growth of bike use.
 However:

-- Be wary of the drip in use by your Annual Members.
+- Be wary of the dip in use by your Annual Members.
 Assess revenue from bike share to understand if there is Annual Member churn.
 In any case, Annual membership does not seem to be an attractive focus option.

 - Change in cycling trends seems to be in favour of expansion.
 Survey riders to understand if Covid-19 has changed preferences and behaviours, if members mainly use bikes for leisure, this could impact the prioritization of investment for expansion.

 - Due to the prevalence of strong seasonality in demand and if ridership share between Casual and Annual members persists into 2023, it could be interesting to consider different membership options such as high season, peak hours, etc. Members could benefit from perks such as bike reservations, tailored unlimited ride offers etc.

 **Route Optimization and Upgrade:**

-Due to demand seasonality, any maintenance and upgrade work is best carried out outside the middle of the year.
+Due to demand seasonality, any maintenance and upgrade work is best carried out anytime but the middle of the year.
 This can be tricky as this also tends to be the period with the harshest weather.
 The good news is that the main driver of rider demand is temperature rather than necessarily rainfall.
 Other options include:

-- For Spadina-Fork stations: Partial shutdown and reroute to nearby stations --> should be easy considering the ward with the highest number of station capacity
+- For Spadina-Fort York stations: Partial shutdown and reroute to nearby stations --> should be easy considering it is the ward with the highest number of station capacity

-- For stations outside Spadina-Fort York: Observe Rider Behaviour to determine the best period to carry out large-scale maintenance /upgrade
+- For stations outside Spadina-Fort York: Observe rider nehaviour to determine the best period to carry out large-scale maintenance/upgrade

-- Routes: It was seen that popular stations do not mean most popular routes.
+- It was seen that a popular station does not imply popular route.
 Since, this analysis does not specifically know the actual cycle routes taken by riders, a study must be done to confirm whether a popular route means a popular bicycle route.
-This could help planning in understanding how to main and upgrade bicycle paths especially due to the importance of time (weekday/weekend trend).
+This could help understanding how to maintain/upgrade bicycle paths, especially due to the importance of time (weekday/weekend trend).

 ## License